 Experience, knowledge, and understanding is just a phone call away

 For more than 40 years, the Maryland estate planning attorneys at Altman & Associates have developed powers of attorney, living wills, last will and testaments, healthcare surrogate designations, and other facets of estate plans that are designed to help our clients address their concerns and achieve their long-term financial goals.
-If you have not developed an estate plan or are considering changes to an existing plan, contact one of our estate planning specialists today at 301-468-3220 or online to arrange a complimentary consultation.
+If you have not developed an estate plan or are considering changes to an existing plan, contact one of our estate planning specialists today at 301-468-3220 or online to arrange a consultation.